emtee40/clan-core/docs/admins/machines.md

 ### Step 0.
 Prerequisites

-- [x] A running Linux system with SSH on the target machine is required.
-This is typically pre-configured for many server providers.
+- [x] Two Computers: You'll need the computer you're setting up and another one to control the setup process.
+Both should be able to connect over the network using SSH.
+This is usually already done if you're working with servers from providers like Hetzner.
 - [x] A clan machine configuration you want to deploy.
-TODO: [See here how to create one](./some-link.md)
+[Check out our templates](/templates/new-clan/flake.nix)
 - [x] Identify and prepare the USB Flash Drive

 #### Prepare the USB Flash Drive